sourabh94/aws-code-build/README.md

 # aws-code-build
-For consolidating various uses of buildspec.yml file
+For consolidating various use cases of buildspec.yml file